livebook-dev/pythonx/README.md

 that developers use to interact with the interpreter.
 However, most the CPython functionality is also available as a dynamically linked library (`.so`, `.dylib` or `.dll`, depending on the platform).
-The `python` executable can be though of as a program build on top of that library.
+The `python` executable can be thought of as a program build on top of that library.

 With this design, any C/C++ application can link the Python library